artefactual/archivematica-docs/getting-started/overview/dashboard.rst

 4. Microservices and Jobs
 -----------------------------

-Archivematica's processing is performed through a number of:ref:`microservices
+Archivematica's processing is performed through a number of :ref:`microservices
 <microservices>`.
 Microservices are provided by a combination of Archivematica
 Python scripts and one or more of the free, open-source `external software tools <external-tools>` bundled in the Archivematica system.